 L-R: Russell Caplan (ACRF), A/Prof Andrew Wei, Prof Andrew

-The ACRF Blood Cancer Therapeutics Centre, based at The Alfred, will be home to the latest technology available in blood cancer research and will enable researchers to dramatically improve outcomes for patients with blood cancer.
+The ACRF Blood Cancer Therapeutics Centre, based at The Alfred, is home to the latest technology to assist blood cancer researchers develop improved outcomes for patients with blood cancer.

 Each year, 11,500 Australians are diagnosed with blood cancer, including leukaemia, myeloma and lymphoma.
 Sadly, these debilitating diseases - which account for one in 10 cancers diagnosed nationally - claim 4000 lives every year.

 “Blood cancers are relatively neglected when it comes to research.
-Thanks to this grant, Monash University and The Alfred will be at the forefront of blood cancer research – it is the only way we can improve outcomes for people diagnosed with blood cancer,” Associate Professor Wei said.
+Thanks to this grant, Monash University and The Alfred will be at the forefront of blood cancer research – it is the only way we can improve outcomes for people diagnosed with blood cancer,” Professor Spencer said.